jvansch1/ycharts-wiki/Pull-Request-Review-Checklist.md

 4. Does the popup accurately display what lists the security is already in?
 5. Can the security be removed from a list here?
 6. Check that the changes being performed in the inline are actually reflected in the watchlist (even if it is just via a refresh and reopening the popup).
+7. Be sure to check on quote pages and table situations.

 ### Security Lists ###
 1. Is this multi-security_type?